The Humanities Super Seminar

 The Humanities Super Seminar ~ taught every spring at Union College ~ is a humanities-centered, multidisciplinary course designed for students interested in seriously cool, critically challenging, and deeply thought-provoking conversations.
 Best of all, the Seminar remains small in size — open to only 15 students — so as to put into practice the most effective learning environment for a quality Liberal Arts education!

 Based on a different overarching topic every year, students from all disciplines across campus engage in the reading and analysis of visual and written material, in deeply challenging conversations, in the synthesizing of ideas, and in the creation of a host of different projects, such as podcast interviews, photographic journals, webpage designs, video projects, set designs, sculptures, visual installations, debates and presentations.
-Each Humanities Super Seminar includes three speakers or workshop open to the larger Union and Schenectady community.
+Each Humanities Super Seminar includes at least three other speakers or workshops.
 Course syllabi, student blog discussions, and class projects will be showcased every year on this class website.

 Learning Outcomes of the Humanities Super Seminar

 Students in this course will be exposed to a different team of faculty members from the arts and humanities and across the college each year.
 The multi-disciplinary perspectives that these faculty members bring to the table will allow students to engage with the course’s topic through a variety of approaches and to hone their critical and creative synthesizing skills.
 This process will be supported by a conversational and open pedagogical approach that gives students the skills to self-critically examine their position and power in the world at large, their beliefs, values, and possible effects and influence as civilians.